Tricertops/Block-KVO/README.md

 ### Two-way binding (mapping) ###
 Two-way binding can be achieved by using two one-way bindings.
 Don't worry about recursion, because observation is supressed if the values are equal.
 With this you can map `user.name` to `textField.text`, so it will always display the name and then map `textField.text` to `user.name` for the name to be updated once the user make changes.

+### Observe NSNotifications using blocks ###
+Improved observation of notifications using blocks. `NSNotificationCenter` provides some support for this, but here you don't need to worry about removing those blocks or retain cycles.

 ---

 _MIT License, Copyright (c) 2012-2013 Martin Kiss_